jake-bladt/ideas/README.md

 A theme to generate websites for fantasy campaigns using the Hugo static website generator - eventually to be combined with a web front end meant to create the files used to generate the site.

+### Foggy Chess

+A chess game with "fog of war."
+Players can't see the board automatically.
+They can only see spaces that meet one of the following conditions:

+* within one space of a king, pawn, bishop, or rook in a direction that piece can capture.
+* capturable by a knight or queen.

+This is based on a deliberately poor understanding of [Franklin K. Young's Logistic Grand Battle](https://www.futilitycloset.com/2019/11/16/the-fog-of-war/).

 ### Home Game Poker

 A simple server and UI for running poker games over the Internet, straightforward enough for non=-technical users.